Unleash/unleash/website/docs/user_guide/environments.md

 :::

-If you have a lot of feature toggles, it can be tedious to configure the same activation strategies for each environment.
-To make this easier, you can clone an environment.
-This will copy all feature toggle configurations and activation strategies from the source environment to the target environment.

-This can also prove to be a safe way to experiment with activation strategies without affecting production-facing environments.
-You can clone the production environment, and then test out the new activation strategies in the cloned environment.
-If everything works as expected, you can then apply the same activation strategies to the production environment.

-When cloning an environment, you can choose several options to customize your new environment: name, type of environment, which projects to clone the environment configuration in, and whether you wish to keep the same user permissions.
-You'll also be provided the choice of generating a new API key bound to the newly cloned environment right away, or generating one yourself at a later stage.
+Unleash environments can be cloned.
+Cloning an environment creates a **new** environment based on the selected source environment.
+When cloning an environment, you select any number of projects whose feature toggle configurations will also be cloned.
+These projects will have identical configurations for the source and target environments.
+However, the environments can then be configured independently and will not stay in sync with each other.

+When cloning an environment, you must give the new environment
+- a name
+- an environment type
+- a list of projects to clone configurations in

+You must also decide whether you want to clone the user permissions to the new environment or ... [what do you do here? what's the option?]

+Once created, the new environment works just as any other environment.

 ## Migration